 - No option for in-camera corrections.

-Tamron 10-24mm F/3.5-4.5 Di II VC HLD helps to capture ultra-wide views with its exceptional qualities as well as gives useful experience with ergonomically user-friendly design.
-This lens is an appealing addition in the APS-C SLR category.
-People who are considering adding an ultra-wide zoom lens in their lens gallery should consider buying this lens.
+Tamron 10-24mm F/3.5-4.5 Di II VC HLD helps capture ultra-wide views with exceptional qualities and gives a user experience with an ergonomically user-friendly design.
+This lens is an appealing addition to the APS-C SLR category.
+People who are considering adding an ultra-wide zoom lens to their lens gallery should consider buying this lens.

 In its category, this lens is an inexpensive one than other available lenses.
-Not only is it inexpensive, but it offers sharp image quality, optical stabilization, weather shield for your glass, and a lot more.
-Model B023 is a wide-angle zoom lens that covers am impressive extensive range of zoom.
+Not only is it inexpensive, but it offers sharp image quality, optical stabilization, a weather shield for your glass, and a lot more.
+Model B023 is a wide-angle zoom lens that covers an impressive, extensive range of zoom.

 This zoom range is also the most massive focal length range in its class (35mm equivalent is 16mm to 37mm).

 With a refreshing new design, Tamron’s new HLD (High/Low torque modulated Drive), fluorine coating, VC stabilization, and its lightweight, 10-24mm is an ideal lens for architecture photography.